hashhashgo/FinMCP/fintools/agent_tools/README.md

 Languages: English | [中文](README.zh_CN.md)

 ***Directly using this package is deprecated.
-Please import finmcp or start finmcp as a module.
+Please import fintools or start fintools as a module.
 And register the mcp instance in entry points.
 For more information, please read [README](../../README.md)***

 # Introduction
 A dynamic, auto-discovering MCP service manager built on FastMCP.
-It automatically loads all FastMCP service instances defined under the finmcp.agent_tools package and provides:
+It automatically loads all FastMCP service instances defined under the fintools.agent_tools package and provides:

 * Automatic MCP server startup (multi-process, HTTP)